Sonic Boom (TV series)

-Sonic Boom is a CGI-animated television series, produced by Sega of America, Inc. and OuiDo!
-Productions in collaboration with Lagardère Thématiques and Jeunesse TV, respectively for Cartoon Network, Canal J and Gulli.
-Loosely based on the video game franchise Sonic the Hedgehog created by Sega, the series is the fifth animated television series based on the franchise and the first to be produced in computer-generated imagery animation and in high-definition.
+Sonic Boom is an animated sitcom produced by Sega of America, Inc. and Technicolor Animation Productions (formerly OuiDo!
+Productions in season 1) in collaboration with Lagardère Thématiques and Jeunesse TV, respectively for Cartoon Network, Canal J, and Gulli.
+Loosely based on the Sonic the Hedgehog video game series by Sega, it is the fifth animated television series based on the franchise and the first to be produced in computer-generated imagery animation and in high-definition.

 The series premiered in November 2014.
-The series is a part of the Sonic Boom spin-off franchise, which also consists of three video games: Rise of Lyric, Shattered Crystal, and Fire & Ice; a comic series by Archie Comics, and a toyline by Tomy.
+It is a part of the Sonic Boom spin-off franchise, which also consists of three video games: Rise of Lyric, Shattered Crystal, and Fire & Ice; a comic series by Archie Comics, and a toyline by Tomy.
+In spite of the games' critical and commercial failure and the mixed response to the character redesigns, the series gained a cult following online for its witty and self-referential humor.

 Premise

-The series focuses on the adventures of Sonic, Tails, Amy, Knuckles and Sticks—the main characters in the Sonic Boom series of video games—as they protect their home village on Seaside Island from attacks by Doctor Eggman and his robot creations, as well as other villains and hostile beings.
-Each episode mainly features a stand-alone plot that mainly features comedic elements, with characters facing various issues and problems that impact their efforts to defend their homes.
+The series focuses on the adventures of Sonic the Hedgehog, Miles "Tails" Prower, Amy Rose, Knuckles the Echidna and newcomer Sticks the Badger.
+They reside in a tropical jungle.
+Each episode mainly features a stand-alone plot and comedic elements.